yonasBSD/ternfs/README.md

 % ./build.sh alpine
 ```

 Will build all the artifacts apart from the Kernel module.
+The output will be in `build/alpine`.
 Things will be built in an Alpine Linux container, so that everything will be fully statically linked. `./build.sh release` will build outside the container, everything will still be linked statically apart from glibc, which cannot be reliably linked statically.

 ## Playing with a local EggsFS instance